domitechno/Lumen-n-Leaf/README.md

 Lumen & Leaf present itself as an application avaible on a desktop or a smartphone.
 This project revolves around my experience as an apprentice developer whose outcome is the completion of a personal project to develop a Participatory Virtual Library Online.

+This is my second project that I created to present at school.
 "Lumen&Leaf" bridges the gap between authors and readers by delivering a platform where unknow writes can post their creation under the form of card and reader can drop a book to add to his collection in a fancy way with the "Randomizer" function.

 That is a whole system, a Node.js backend application that implements a content management platform with dual-database architecture.
 The system provides REST APIs for managing books, categories, collections, genres, and user authentication, with file upload capabilities and JWT-based security.